-I was super reluctant to take any pain medication or get an epidural and not once did I even think about induction.
+Having been sober for so long, I was super reluctant to take any pain medication or get an epidural.
+Not once did I even think about induction.

-I made sure I did my part for all of my pregnancy to have the best outcome; working out consistently since week 1 for all 9 months up until 3 days before I gave birth.
+I made sure I did my part throughout my pregnancy to have the best outcome; working out consistently since week one up until three days before I gave birth.

-I meditated and visualized my labor and delivery.
+I meditated and visualized my labour and delivery.
 I educated myself on all possible options and outcomes of what I wanted.

-I stretched regularly and did many pelvic opening exercises every single day and ate healthy almost all the time.
+I stretched regularly, did many pelvic exercises every day, and ate healthy food almost all the time.

-My mindset going into labor and delivery was, “I trained for this”.
+My mindset going into labour and delivery was, “I trained for this”.

 Well, if there’s one thing I’ve learned throughout this whole process is that the Universe always has a plan for you and that life can be humbling in times you least expect.

-This meant that if my water breaks early (which only happens to 15% of women) then they would put me on antibiotics and offer induction if my labor hasn’t begun yet to reduce the chance of infection to the baby.
+This meant that if my water breaks early (which only happens to 15% of women), then they would put me on antibiotics and offer induction if my labour hasn’t begun yet to reduce the chance of infection to the baby.

 Here I was thinking, 15% is pretty low and sure that wouldn’t happen to me…aaand of course it did!